GetStream/vg/README.md

 It doesn't do dependency resolution or version pinning itself, but it integrates well with `dep` and other dependency management tools.
-For people coming from Python it's very similar to `virtualenv`, except for being much easier to use.
+For people coming from Python it's very similar to `virtualenv`, except that it's much easier to use.

 ## Example usage